 What to Buy: The Konkan coast is rich in horticulture and the place is filled with delicious exotic fruits.
 These are also turned into sweet preparations like Ambapoli and Phanaspoli (pancakes of dried mango and jackfruit respectively).
 If you visit during the mangi season, don't forget to buy the world famous Devgad "Hampus" mangoes.

 Where to Stay: The MTDC resort lies on the slope of a green hillock, facing the sea.
 Alphonso mango trees and coconut palms dot the 45 acre grounds.
 Sea view cottages. tents and Konkani houses are also available (The latter two are not rented out during the monsoons).
+By Air: Nearest airport is Belgaum, 299 Kms.

 By Rail: On Konkan Railway Bhoke is 35 Kms.
 However the convenient railhead Ratnagiri is 45 Kms.